We'wha: Early life

-We'wha was born in 1849 in New Mexico as a member of the Zuni people.
+We'wha was born around 1849 in New Mexico as a member of the Zuni people.
 The Zuni tribe at this time was still free to practice their religious customs and ceremonies.
 The year of We'wha's birth was the first year the Zuni had interactions with the Americans, and they initially agreed to ally with the colonists in some territorial battles against their traditional rivals the Navajo and Apache.
 The colonists brought smallpox to the village and in 1853 both of We'wha's parents died from the new illness.
 We'wha and his brother were then adopted by their aunt on their father's side.
 We'wha remained a member of her mother's tribal clan known as the donashi:kwe (the Badger People).
 He also retained ceremonial ties to his father's clan, bichi:kwe (the Dogwood People).
 The new adoptive arrangement also added two foster sisters and a brother.

 Zuni children could be recognized as lhamana, from as early as three or four.
 However, in We'wha's case, We'wha was first included in religious ceremonies for Zuni boys at the age of twelve.
-It was not until a few years after this that the tribe recognized We'wha's lhamana traits and their religious training was then handed over to female relatives.
+It was not until a few years after this that the tribe recognized We'wha's lhamana traits and his religious training was then handed over to female relatives.
 We'wha then learned the skills of the Zuni women – grinding and making corn meal, making ceremonial pottery, cooking, and various domestic tasks.
 In 1864, the Zunis and the American troops won a victory over the Navajo, and the Navajo were then sent out to a reservation in New Mexico for four years.
-Some members of We'wha's tribe then moved into the abandoned Zuni lands of Nutria and Pescado, and became farmers, including We'wha and their adoptive family.
-There We'wha held the occupation of a farmer, meaning that they were holding what was considered a traditionally male occupation in Zuni culture while their family lived in this area.
+Some members of We'wha's tribe then moved into the abandoned Zuni lands of Nutria and Pescado, and became farmers, including We'wha and his adoptive family.
+While We'wha's family lived in this region, We'wha worked as a farmer, which was considered a traditionally male occupation in Zuni culture.